A two day course designed to provide on-site leadership skills in construction health and safety.

 - Improve health and safety awareness of everyone working on your

-- Earn 10 credits towards your Certificate in Construction Site Safety
+- Earn 10 credits towards your Health and Safety in Construction Programme

 - Achieve NZQA Unit Standard 21970 - Improve building or construction site safety through changed work practices, actions and attitudes - level 4, 6 NZQA credits